IDCI-Consulting/HelloWorldBundle/templates/contents/blog/en/new-year2017.md

 ### New premises

-We have changed of premises and finish our installtion in a new work space, which match more with our needs's company.
+We changed of premises and finished our installation in a new work space, which match more with our needs's company.
-We are now here :
+We are now located at :
 109 Rue Francis de Pressensé, Batiment 9G
 69100 Villeurbanne